jacobmalone2/jacobmalone2.github.io/README.md

+# About Me
+Hello!
+My name is Jacob Malone and I am a Computer Science student over at Weber State University.
+I have also been working in IT for the last four years.
+My hobbies include playing video and tabletop games, and reading about history.
+I also enjoy the troubleshooting and debugging aspects of software.

 # Learning Management System
 For a software engineering class, me and my group built and designed an eLearning management system.
 Here, professors can create and manage courses.
 Students can register for and participate in classes, and submit files for assignments.